Dog Head Components

 The general term 'skull' when used in dog jargon usually means the brain case or the area surrounding the brain.

-The skull actually consists of several different bones which are fused.
-The shape of the skull is particularly important as this shape affects both the set of the ears and the eyes and hence the expression.
+The skull consists of several different bones which are fused.
+The shape of the skull is particularly important as this affects both the set of the ears and the eyes and hence the expression.
+The cheek bones on the side of the skull are called the Zygomatic arches.

 Soft Coated Wheaten Terrier